 A Clockwork Yellow

-The most anticipated segment of this episode is unfortunately also the biggest disappointment.
+The most anticipated segment of this episode is unfortunately also its biggest disappointment.
 The modern day Simpsons meeting their original Tracey Ullman Show counterparts should have been a great chance to spoof exactly how the show has changed over the years for better or worse.
 Instead it mostly sticks with the surface level differences of Homer’s character and voice.
 The earlier two segments however turn out to be pretty good with “School is Hell” finally finding the place for Bart to achieve academically and “A Clockwork Yellow” being a loving tribute to all non-Shining things Kubrick.

 20. TREEHOUSE OF HORROR XII (2001)

 The tricky thing about spoofs is that you have to create something that resembles the original product, but be obviously humorous enough that audiences know you are making fun of it.
 The problem with “Wiz Kids” is that though it is funny enough, it really does not resemble the Harry Potter franchise that is seems to be spoofing.
 The end result is basically The Simpsons committing the straw-man fallacy and looking like no one on the writing team had actually read the Harry Potter books.
 “Hex and the City” and “House of Whacks” fare better, especially the latter as the show makes great use of Pierce Brosnan as the HAL-like supercomputer installed into the Simpsons house.
 Also this episode does introduce the feisty leprechaun, who is one of the better recurring characters in these episodes.